 Offences Against The Person

-Common assault is at the lower end of the scale of ‘offences against the person’, however this is still a serious offence and a common assault charge can carry a maximum prison sentence of six months.
+Common assault is at the lower end of the scale of ‘offences against the person’ falling under the banner of criminal law, however this is still a serious offence and a common assault charge can carry a maximum prison sentence of six months.
 The definition of this offence is where someone intentionally or recklessly causes harm or violence to someone else.

 In fact even if you have threatened violence but not actually committed it, you could still end up facing a common assault charge and be convicted of assault.
 For instance, if you were attempting to throw a beer bottle at someone’s head, but you miss, your intent in those circumstances was to cause injury with the bottle.

 If you are currently being questioned at a police station regarding a common assault charge, you have the right to free legal advice from a solicitor of your choice, regardless of you financial circumstances.
 Have an experienced solicitor to represent you early on in the process will only help, so call us on 0330 096 275.